Ian Waller and his family visit one of Bath’s most charismatic and welcoming restaurants

 The thing here is that you can choose a couple of dishes from the small plates, go for a small plate starter followed by one of Nonna’s Specials, or any other combination that suits your fancy.

-Eventually, however, and following much deliberation, we chose as our starters salt cod croquettes, roasted garlic and red jam pepper (£8); mushroom and ricotta Agnolotti, parmesan broth, chive oil, sage and pine nuts (£12); pork cheeks, spiced tomato ragu, crispy garlic and herb polenta (£12); and salt cod croquettes, roasted garlic and red pepper jam (£10).
+Eventually, however, and following much deliberation, we chose as our starters salt cod croquettes, roasted garlic and red jam pepper (£8); mushroom and ricotta Agnolotti, parmesan broth, chive oil, sage and pine nuts (£12); pork cheeks, spiced tomato ragu, crispy garlic and herb polenta (£12); and crispy squid with a roasted garlic aioli (£10).

 And we did well.
 Across the board the flavours were delightful, combined with gorgeous presentation and perfectly sized portions.
 Yes, of course we did a bit of the “Can I try yours?” sharing game, with us all agreeing that the pork cheeks with stunning and the mushroom Agnolotti beautifully presented and delicately seasoned.